SolastaMods/SolastaUnfinishedBusiness/Documentation/UnfinishedBusinessRaces.md

 * Fairy Magic

-You know the Burst of Radiance cantrip.
+You know the Word of Radiance cantrip.
 At 3rd level you learn Faerie Fire and at 5th level, Color Burst.
 Both can be used once per long rest.

 # 10. - Feral

 These tieflings display features and abilities which make them much more characteristically demonic such as a forked tail and large bat-like wings.
 Because of this, many feral tieflings are forced to hiding to avoid scrutiny or being hunted while others embrace this fiendish nature.

 ## Level 1